Gil80/pihole-blocklist/README.md

 `cat /etc/resolv.conf`

+14. Once done, install PiVPN $ curl -L https://install.pivpn.io | bash and follow the instructions

-Creating A DNS Only Tunnel / Split-Tunnel in WireGuard
+**Creating A DNS Only Tunnel / Split-Tunnel in WireGuard**

 Obviously with WireGuard we can create a full tunnel, but with this setup we likely just want to reduce this to DNS traffic.
 How do we do this?
 Limit AllowedIPs in your wireguard client configuration.

 Example client configuration: